sloria/dotfiles/README.md

 updating
 --------

-Once you have the dotfiles install you can run the following command to rerun the ansible playbook:
+Once you have the dotfiles installed you can run the following command to rerun the ansible playbook:

 ```bash
 $ dot